 The Center for Climate Protection also promotes climate dividends at the national level.
 At some point in the future Congress may consider a climate change bill, and when that time comes, dividend supporters will need to fight to ensure that a portion of the revenues raised by a carbon price are returned to households.

 Harvard Professor Theda Skocpol’s essay on Scholars Strategy Network August 2013 explains “Why Now is the Time to Build a Broad Citizen Movement for Green Energy Dividends”.

-By donating your climate credit to the Climate Protection Campaign, you are helping pave the way to more Americans to receive climate credits and moving us toward a sustainable future.
+By donating your climate credit to The Center for Climate Protection, you are helping pave the way to more Americans to receive climate credits and moving us toward a sustainable future.
 Donate now>

 Barry Vesser and Mike Sandler in Santa Rosa Press Democrat 2-13-13: Cap and Trade Funds On Way